-Numerous employees will open an account with securities firms and receive the Company's stock grant.
+Numerous employees have opened accounts with securities firms and received the Company's stock grant.
 Stock grants up to 1.1 million yen will not be subject to taxes, but if the grant exceeds that amount, the employee will naturally be required to pay the tax that is owed themselves.
 The Company hopes that the stocks will be held for a mid to long-term period, but the decision was left up to each employee as an individual.